-Plaintiffs seek a preliminary injunction that the Mandate not be enforced against them so they can run their business consistent with their Catholic values and beliefs, which deem contraceptives, abortion, and sterilization morally wrong.
-Absent such relief, by January 1, 2013, at the latest, Plaintiffs will face a stark choice: abandon their beliefs to stay in business, or abandon their business to stay true to their beliefs.
+The Mandate, which directly applies to Plaintiffs on January 1, 2013, when their employee health plan is up for renewal, makes Plaintiffs face a stark choice: abandon their beliefs to stay in business, or abandon their business to stay true to their beliefs.
 That is a choice no government bound by the First Amendment and the Religious Freedom Restoration Act (hereafter "RFRA") may lawfully impose upon them.
 This is especially true because the choice Defendants impose on Plaintiffs is a choice the government has decided not to impose on thousands of other employers who share Plaintiffs' views, and tens of thousands more employers (of 100 million employees) who may or may not share Plaintiffs' views.
 Such massive under-inclusiveness in rules purporting to further what appears to be a remarkably non-compelling "compelling interest" has already led the first court to consider this issue to enjoin the same regulations challenged here.
 See Newland v.
 Sebelius, 2012 U.S. Dist.
 LEXIS 104835 (D. Colo.
 July 27, 2012).
-Immediacy exists that will not abide the ordinary time frame of litigation.
-Plaintiffs must begin planning now to have a new health care policy in place by the plan renewal date of January 1, 2013, and, as such, Plaintiffs respectfully request a ruling on their motion by or before December 7, 2012.